 - 1. Presentation credits are not allowed.
 No "Film By" or "So and So Presents..."
 We view the film as the creation of the entire crew and not simply the director or producer.
 This policy applies to promotional materials and screening programs as well. - 2.
 There must be a standard copyright disclaimer in size no less than 30 pixels.
-The date of copyright will be 2023.
-This copyright should appear in the end credits. © 2023 University of Southern California.
+The date of copyright will be 2024.
+This copyright should appear in the end credits © 2024 University of Southern California.
 All Rights Reserved.
-More information is available on SCA community. - 3.
-Font and Type size are your choices.
+More information is available on SCA community.

+- 3. Font and Type size are your choices.
 Just be aware that digital does not always handle delicate serifs and fancy fonts, effectively.
 To be readable, the number of lines placed within the title area is just as important as the font and type size decisions.
 Most title designers suggest no more than 12 to 14 horizontal lines on a card. - 4.
 Crew credits for those registered in the class must be equal in all ways including size, font, color, etc. If all crew members are included on one card, the approved order is: Director, Writer(s), Producers, Cinematographers, Editors, Sound Designers, and Production Designer(s), Assistant Director, other registered crew positions will be discussed in class - 5.
 Acknowledgements, dedications or "special thanks" cards are subject to unanimous approval of all crew members and the faculty. - 6.
-The last card(s) containing people's names must credit the SAs (student assistants) and Faculty Members and list their roles. - 7.
-The last card contains the technical credits for: Film Manufacturer, Film Laboratory, and Special processes used for Sound, Sub-Titles, Opticals, etc. The Student Production Office website has the brand "bugs" from these facilities to be used as graphics on these cards. - 8.
+The last card(s) containing people's names must credit the SAs (student assistants) and Faculty Members and list their roles.
+Please be sure to put the appropriate suffix after faculty members.
+For example, Jason Rosenfield, ACE. - 7.
+The last card contains the technical credits for Sony, AVID and Breakdown Express as well as the "Green Seal" if your project qualifies.
+The Student Production Office website has the brand "logos" to be used as graphics on these cards. - 8.
 Titles are approved in 3 phases: First draft of title copy must be turned into the producing instructor for faculty review, corrections, and approval.
-Final approval by the faculty is required before the camera-ready artwork is shot or created. - 9.
-The credit block of registered students must be listed in all media.
+Final approval by the faculty is required before the camera-ready artwork is shot or created.